Dessert at Restaurant Hõlm in Tartu, EstoniaPhoto author: Restaurant Hõlm

 Estonia was the first Baltic country to earn a spot in the prestigious MICHELIN Guide.
 Here's a closer look at the restaurants that made the list.

-After visits from anonymous inspectors, 35 restaurants in Estonia have earned a place in the 2024 MICHELIN Guide.
+Following visits from anonymous inspectors, 43 restaurants in Estonia have been awarded a place in the 2025 MICHELIN Guide.

-This year, 180° by Matthias Diether maintained its two MICHELIN Stars, NOA Chef's Hall stayed strong at one Star, and Kolm Sõsarat was added to the list of Green Stars.
+This year, 180° by Matthias Diether maintained its two MICHELIN Stars, NOA Chef's Hall stayed strong at one Star, and Hiis was added to the list of Green Stars.
+UMA was added as a Bib Gourmand restaurant.

 Dessert plate at 180 degrees in Tallinn